sethreidnz/cosmos-db-demo/README.md

 You can deploy this directly to azure

->*NOTE*: This will create a free tier web app service and a CosmosDB instance
+>*NOTE*: This will create a App Service Plan and a CosmosDB account

 [![Deploy to Azure](http://azuredeploy.net/deploybutton.png)](https://azuredeploy.net/)